ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 Another issue with CNAME records is that they MUST NOT point to another CNAME.
 But where this might be true in an initial deployment, if the target that the CNAME points to is changed from a non-CNAME record to a CNAME record, some DNS software might no longer resolve this as expected.

 Early web-based DNS administration tools did not always have the TXT record available in the menu for DNS record types, while CNAME would be available.
 However as many anti-spam measures now require TXT records, they are now widely supported.
-It is RECOMMENDED that the CNAME method is only used for delegating authorization to an actual subdomain, for example:
+The CNAME method should only be used for delegating authorization to an actual subdomain, for example:

-    recruitement.example.com.
-IN   CNAME   example.recruitement-vendor.com.
+    recruitment.example.com.
+IN   CNAME   example.recruitment-vendor.com.

 ## Time-bound checking

 After domain verification is done, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain-verifying DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
 It should be safe to remove the verifying DNS record once the verification is done and the service provider doing the verification should specify how long the verification will take (i.e. after how much time can the verifying DNS record be deleted).

-If a provider will use the DNS TXT record only for a one-time verification, it is RECOMMENDED that they clearly indicate this in the RDATA of the TXT record, so a DNS administrator at the target domain can easily spot an obsolete record in the future.
+If a provider will use the DNS TXT record only for a one-time verification, they should clearly indicate this in the RDATA of the TXT record, so a DNS administrator at the target domain can easily spot an obsolete record in the future.
 For example:

     _provider-token.example.com.
 IN   TXT "type=activation_only expiry=2023-10-12 token=TOKENDATA"